-One of the principle takeaways from the Portland Plan was the realization that Portland is changing, demographically.
-In many schools in East Portland, people of color are the majority.
-Increase diversity will make us stronger, but we have to change how we do business.
-The Recommended Plan includes a significant overhaul of the public involvement program.
+One of the principle takeaways from the Portland Plan to acknowledge that Portland has persistent inequity in terms of outcomes for communities of color and other groups.
+Also, it made it clear Portland is becoming more diverse.
+Increased diversity will make us stronger, but we have to change how we do business.